 A: To, From, Date, Subject can be the headers most are familiar with, however, in terms of importance, DKIM and SPF stand out.
 DKIM and SPF verify the legitimacy of the sender.

-Having the correct Email Headers puts you at an advantage to achieve high email deliverability.
+Having the correct Email Headers puts you at an advantage in achieving high email deliverability.
 With knowledge of the Email Headers, you will be able to understand how an email succeeds or fails to reach a recipient’s inbox.
-That allows you to implement necessary security measures to improve your sender’s reputation.
+That allows you to implement the necessary security measures to improve your sender reputation.